wenckerm1lder/Rgstry-roof/README.md

 ### Adding new provider

-Adding new provider is straighforward - [inherit UpstreamChecker](cincanregistry/checkers/_checker.py) class and add implemention in same folder.
+Adding new provider is straighforward - [inherit UpstreamChecker](cincanregistry/checkers/_checker.py) class and add implementation in same folder.
 Existing implementations can be used as model.
 Short idea is, that there is meta file for every tool containing upstream information, in JSON format.

 New provider class should implement at least one method `_get_version()` which returns latest version of tool from provider, based on configuration.